kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 - Feature implemented successfully behind a feature gate
 - Unit tests added to test out feature enablement/disablement, and passing

+#### Beta

+- Feature implemented and stable in alpha for one release
 - Initial e2e tests completed and enabled

-#### Beta

-TBD
+- Comprehensive unit test coverage
+- E2E tests added and passing
+- PRR completed and approved

 #### GA

-TBD
+- Feature enabled by default for at least one release (beta)
+- No major bugs reported
+- Conformance tests if applicable

 ### Upgrade / Downgrade Strategy

 Upgrading and downgrading is safe.

 Upgrade:
-For pre-existing PVCs: After upgrading, the `UnusedSince` status field will not be present on the PVCs until it transitions from being in use to not in use.
-PVCs that are never used after upgrade won't have this field.
+For pre-existing PVCs: After upgrading, the `Unused` condition will not be present on PVCs until a transition is observed by the controller.
+PVCs that are never used after upgrade won't have this condition until the controller processes them.

-For new PVCs: PVCs that are created after upgrading, will be created with `UnusedSince` set to `nil`.
-The value of the field will be populated on first transition from in use to not in use.
-PVCs that are never used after creation will retain the `nil` value.
+For new PVCs: PVCs that are created after upgrading will not have the `Unused` condition initially.
+The condition will be added on the first observed transition (e.g., when a Pod referencing the PVC terminates or when the controller first evaluates the PVC's usage state).

 Downgrade:
-When downgrading to a version without this feature, the field value (if set) will be preserved in etcd.
-Older controller-managers would simply ignore this field.
+When downgrading to a version without this feature, the condition (if set) will be preserved in etcd.
+Older controller-managers would simply ignore this condition.
-The field value might go stale if transition happens during the downgraded versions but the updating process resumes when the version is upgraded and the first transition occurs.
+The condition might go stale if transitions happen during the downgraded versions but the updating process resumes when the version is upgraded and the first transition occurs.